cloudburst/libheap/README.markdown

 ### Overall Heap Status

-Finally a number of different functions exist to print the overall state of the heap as shown below:
+A number of different functions exist to print the overall state of the heap as shown below:

     (gdb) heap -h
     ============================== Heap Dump Help ==================================